 This process is carried out by shooting several fletched arrows into a target from a fixed distance.
 If the arrow grouping is consistent, proceed to shoot “bare” or unfletched arrows into the same target while maintaining the same point of aim.
 Any differences observed between the impact points of the fletched and unfletched arrow groups will guide you in making necessary adjustments.

 Test 1: Porpoising

 This is the first thing we’ll be looking for.
 Porpoising happens when the arrow alternates between rising and “submerging” relative to its intended arrow flight path.
 It is the rising and diving motion of a flying arrow.
 The image below demonstrates this in action:

 It’s called “porpoising” because the arrow behaves mid-flight, almost like a porpoise (a mammal from the dolphin/whale family) does in water.
 If your arrow behaves as shown in the image above, the location of your nocking point needs adjusting.
-Here is how to carry out the bare shaft test to solve this issue:
+Here is how to carry out the bare shaft test:

-You can fix porpoising by changing your nocking point following the following steps:
+You can fix porpoising by changing your nocking point following the steps below:

-For this test to work, it is imperative that you always aim for the exact same spot when shooting the arrows and the bare shafts, that you stand at precisely the same distance from your target each time you shoot, and that you use the same draw/aim/release technique.
+For this test to work, it is imperative that you always aim for the exact same spot when shooting the arrows and the bare shafts, stand at precisely the same distance from your target each time you shoot, and use the same draw/aim/release technique.

 The goal is to ensure both the fletched arrows and the bare shafts (unfletched arrows) land on the same horizontal plane.

 Arrow fishtailing describes a left-to-right deviation from the ideal arrow fight.
 It is the most common indication of inappropriate arrow spine values and should be treated accordingly.
 To check for fishtailing: